Iron-Hide/nova/svm/doc/spec.md

 - **Transaction execution in Solana Validator**

     This is the primary use case for the SVM.
-It remains a major component of the Agave Validator, but with clear interface and isolated from dependencies on other components.
+It remains a major component of the Nova Validator, but with clear interface and isolated from dependencies on other components.

     The SVM is currently viewed as realizing two stages of the